 Beard oil can help this, not only softening the hairs meeting your face, but leaving a moisturising layer of oil on the skin below to soothe it.
 They’ll make the inevitable itchy phase a whole lot more endurable.

-And don’t think it’s just the guys who are sporting full bearded manes that need to use beard oil, and guys who just rock some stubble and the 5 o’clock shadow can benefit from it as well because oil will still work to keep the skin underneath the stubble moisturised.
+And don’t think it’s just the guys who are sporting full-bearded manes that need to use beard oil, as guys who choose to (or have to) rock some stubble and a 5 o’clock shadow can benefit from it as well because the oil will still work to keep the skin underneath the stubble moisturised.

 Beard oil also generally smells f*cking awesome, making it a great, subtle alternative to cologne if you don’t want to get Eau de Parfum all up in your whiskers.